Diabetic eye screening standards

 Consultation feedback

-A summary of the responses to the consultation will be made available on request.
+You can request a copy of the responses to the consultation on DSE.
 You can request them from the project team at his.standardsandindicators@nhs.scot